the-wolfhead/the-wolfhead/README.md

 ## 👋 Hi, I’m Daniel Otabor, a javascript full stack developer

-👀 I’m interested in building effective websites with minimalist design elements.
+👀 I’m interested in building effective web applications with minimalist design elements.
 I also love animations (which puts me in a bit of a fix--see minimalist designs).
 Currently, I work with
 - Node.js
 - Typescript
 - Express.js